Vietnam.vn - Nền tảng quảng bá Việt Nam

 With this third release, sea and inland waterway, road and rail carriers will also need to provide data on goods sent to or through the EU prior to their arrival, via an Import Declaration (ENS).

-Traders need to prepare for Release 3 in advance to avoid delays and non-compliance.
+Traders need to prepare in advance for Release 3 to avoid delays and non-compliance.
 Affected businesses need to ensure accurate and complete data collection from customers, update IT systems and operational procedures, and provide adequate training for staff.
 From 11 December 2023, traders will need to complete a self-compliance check before connecting to ICS2, to verify their ability to access and exchange information with customs authorities.

 Businesses need to pay attention to new ICS2 regulations when exporting goods to the EU from 2024.
 (Photo: Reuters)